thinkbase-ai/ml_examples/README.md

 ## Why you need a subscription to Darl.ai

-ThinkBases LLC is a private organisation, not funded by government grants or private donations, so in order to pay cloud fees we need to charge a small monthly fee.
+ThinkBases LLC is a private organisation, not funded by government grants or private donations, so in order to pay cloud costs we need to charge a small monthly fee.
 You will need to have set up an account and paid for the most basic subscription to try these examples and to run your own data.

 ## Extracting patterns.
 Tree shaped data representations, like XML and Json can encode patterns in a variety of ways.
 In order to extract the data, a path is required to identify each pattern, and a separate, relative path is required to locate each data item relative to the patterns.